Meeting forums and minutes

 The employer panels meet with boards of studies and other representatives for the faculty 1-2 times a year.
 The role of the employer panels includes:

-• providing advice on the study programmes at Aarhus University, Health, including their relevance and interaction with society in general, the candidates’ qualifications and admission requirements for the programmes.
+• providing advice on the study programmes at Aarhus University, the Faculty of Health Sciences, including their relevance and interaction with society in general, the candidates’ qualifications and admission requirements for the programmes.

 • contributing current knowledge about skills requirements of the labour market, thus providing advice about the development of the study programmes as well as their content and structural planning.